viamrobotics/docs/docs/tutorials/services/plan-motion-with-arm-gripper.md

 <!-- TODO : Add a picture example of a geometry specified through the Frame System tab -->

-## Commanding an Arm to Move with the Motion Service
+## Commanding an arm to move with the Motion Service

-Commanding motion with the Motion service has a more general feel than previous examples that were commanding motion for individual components.
+Commanding motion with the Motion Service has a more general feel than previous examples that were commanding motion for individual components.
+In previous examples you controlled motion of individual components.
+Now you will use the Motion Service to control the motion of the robot as a whole.
-The Motion's `Move` method is what you will use when executing more general robotic motion.
+You will use the Motion Service's `Move` method to execute more general robotic motion.
 You can designate specific components to plan motion for by passing in the resource name (note the use of the arm resource in the code samples below).
-The `worldState` we constructed earlier is also passed in so that the Motion service can consider additional information when planning.
+The `worldState` we constructed earlier is also passed in so that the Motion Service can consider additional information when planning.

 The sample pose given below can be adjusted to fit your specific circumstances.
 Remember that X, Y, and Z coordinates are specified in millimeters.